al42and/Dongleless-myo/README.md

 #Dongleless Myo
 =======================

+This is a fork of https://github.com/mamo91/Dongleless-myo.

+I (al42and) added some functionality to modify Myo state, and also cleaned up code slightly.
+It was all made for fun and personal use, so whatever.

+Here goes original README:

 For if you don't have your dongle but just need to control a linux system anyway, with a different dongle or you computer's built in bluetooth.